evanvliet/vw/INDEX.md

 To revert to plaintext storage, use `getpass -i` to reset, then add your previous data.

-Adding a keyword, *e.g.*, *autopay*, to enable retrieving all password data associated with that keyword.
+Adding a keyword, *e.g.*, *autopay*, enables retrieving all password data associated with that keyword.
 This helps if you lose a credit card, and need to update web sites.